-The Finance and Administration Committee recommends the Board of Directors consolidate LAVTA's existing fare resolutions and transfer agreements by approving Resolution 02-2015.
+Staff recommends the Finance and Administration Committee review and forward a recommendation to the Board of Directors to consolidate LAVTA's existing fare resolutions and transfer agreements by approving Resolution 02-2015.

 Attachment:

 1. Resolution 02-2015 to Consolidate LAVTA Fares Resolutions and Transfer Agreement